Contact

 - Organizational affiliation, if any

-- Specific data set or directory segment of interest
+- Specific data set or provider network segment of interest

 - Intended use of the information